Yukta Mookhey

-Yukta Inderlal Mookhey is an Indian civic activist and the winner of Miss World 1999.
+Yukta Inderlal Mookhey is an Indian civic activist and the winner of Miss World 1999 pageant.
 She is the fourth Indian woman to win Miss World and was previously crowned as Femina Miss India World in 1999.
-She is a former model and actress, and has worked in Hindi films.
+She is a former model and actress, and has worked in Hindi, Tamil, and Telugu films.

 Early life

-Mookhey was born in Bangalore in a Sindhi family and was raised in Dubai until Mookhey was seven years of age.
+Mookhey was born in Mulund in a Sindhi family and was raised in Dubai until Mookhey was seven years of age.
 Her family moved back to Mumbai in June 1986.
 Her mother Aroona used to run a grooming saloon in Santa Cruz, Mumbai and her father, Inderlal Mookhey was a former Managing Director of a clothing company.
 After school, she studied zoology at the V. G. Vaze College in Mumbai.
 She has a diploma in computer sciences from Aptech and has studied Hindustani classical music for three years.

 Pageantry

 Femina Miss India

 In 1999, Mookhey entered herself into the Femina Miss India contest, where she was shortlisted as a contestant.
-In the semifinal round during the grand finale, she was asked a question from the judge Viv Richards - “How do you define a true sports person?”, to which she answered:
+In the semifinal round during the grand finale, she was asked a question by judge Viv Richards - "How do you define a true sports person?", to which she answered:

-Mookhey proceeded to the succeeding round, where all her fellow Top 5 delegates were asked the same question - “In the context of the recent controversy, if you were Chelsea Clinton, what is the single most important advice, you as a daughter would you give to your parents Bill Clinton and Hillary Clinton, and why?”, to which she stated:
+Mookhey proceeded to the succeeding round, where all her fellow Top 5 delegates were asked the same question - “In the context of the recent controversy, if you were Chelsea Clinton, what is the single most important advice, you as a daughter would you give to your parents Bill Clinton and Hillary Clinton, and why?”, to which she answered:

 At the end of the event, she was crowned as Miss India World 1999 by the outgoing titleholder Annie Thomas, giving her the right to represent India at the Miss World 1999 contest.